 Gas Price Inflation

-In the Twilight Zone episode (1960), ‘The Hitchhiker’ a sign shows gas at 32.9 cents/gal.
-Now it’s about 10 times higher.
+In a replay of a Twilight Zone episode (1960), “The Hitchhiker” a sign shows gas cost 32.9 cents/gal.
+Now, in 2014, it’s 10 times higher.

 What is the average rate of gas inflation over a period of 54 years to produce a ten-fold increase in price?